RockitBootcamp/Student-Resources/jQuery/05 AJAX/README.md

 });
 ```

-Typically you want at least `then` and `fail` to handle success and failure conditions.
+Typically you want at least `done` and `fail` to handle success and failure conditions.

 The deprecated syntax for `$.get()` and `$.post()` is to pass success and failure callbacks are arguments.